Quantum-Classical Dynamical Brackets: Derivation from the partial classical limit

 The $\circledast$-product~\eqref{eq:ast} can be seen as a truncation of the $\star$-product at the first power of $\hbar$.
-Stopping at the first order truncation is motivated by two reasons: 1.~It gives the partial classical limit of the full quantum dynamical bracket~\eqref{eq:qbfull}, and 2.~It is the only truncation compatible with the reduction requirements, particularly, the third of~\eqref{eq:reduction}.
+Stopping at the first-order truncation is motivated by two reasons: (i)~It gives the partial classical limit of the full quantum dynamical bracket~\eqref{eq:qbfull}, and (ii)~it is the only truncation compatible with the reduction requirements, particularly, the third of~\eqref{eq:reduction}.

-Another useful form of the hybrid bracket can be found using equations~\eqref{eq:hybrid1}, \eqref{eq:parts} and~\eqref{eq:ast}.
+Another useful form of the hybrid bracket can be found using Eqs.~\eqref{eq:hybrid1}, \eqref{eq:parts}, and~\eqref{eq:ast}.
 It has the character of a Leibniz rule

 This shows that pure factors of a hybrid variable $v = v_Q v_C$ can be pulled out of the hybrid bracket at the cost of $\star$- and $\circledast$-products.
-From this, we see immediately that a conserved pure quantum ($v_Q$) and a pure classical variable ($v_C$) can be combined to give a conserved hybrid variable ($v=v_Qv_C$).
+From this we see immediately that a conserved pure quantum variable $v_Q$ and a pure classical variable $v_C$ can be combined to give a conserved hybrid variable $v=v_Qv_C$.

 The quantum-classical bracket can be expressed in terms of operators as follows.
 Consider hybrid dynamical entities of the form $\hat{A}(q_C,p_C) = \hat{A}_Q A_C(q_C,p_C)$, where $\hat{A}_Q$ is an operator on the Hilbert space of the $Q$ sector and $A_C(q_C,p_C)$ is a function on the phase space of the $C$ sector.
 The hybrid bracket can be written as